House of Mercy

 WHAT ALUMNI SAY

-On Google, the facility received an average rating of 3.3 out of five stars based on nine reviews.[1]
-Those who left commentary mostly complained of poor treatment and high prices.
-There are also five reviews on the facility’s Facebook page, which it can edit, which averaged 4.5 out of five stars to date, though no commentary is available.
+On Google, the facility has an average rating of 3.3 out of five stars based on nine reviews.
+Some reviewers expressed dissatisfaction with treatment and pricing.
+On the facility’s Facebook page, there are five reviews with an average rating of 4.5 out of five stars, but no commentary is available.

 FINANCING

-House of Mercy does not explicitly state its fees and policies regarding insurance, however the website instructs all clients to bring with them information regarding insurance and Medicaid plans, which suggests that both are accepted.
-One of the two alumni surveyed by Best-rehabs.com reported that the facility offered sliding scale fees.
+House of Mercy does not explicitly state its fees and policies regarding insurance, but the website advises clients to bring information about insurance and Medicaid plans, indicating that both are accepted.
+One of the surveyed alumni reported that the facility offers sliding scale fees.

 Services provided by House of Mercy